lestrrat-go/contributions/Reviews.md

 If you are not a code owner, you also have the right to object, but you should ultimately accept that it's the code owners' right and responsibility to decide if a particular request for change is a show-stopper or not.
-The code owners have the right to reject your rejection :)
+The code owners have the right to reject your rejection.
+Do not engage in prolonged discussions for rebuttal and make the reviewer spend more time.

 ## Reviewers: Line-by-line scrutiny is generally not necessary